beginning of content

 The main symptoms of Kaposi sarcoma are lesions on the skin.
 These lesions may:

 They may affect only one area of the body or appear in several areas at the same time.
-They usually affect the legs or face but may also grow inside the body.
+They usually affect the legs or face, but may also grow inside the body.

 If lesions grow inside the body, they can cause different symptoms depending on the organs affected.
 Symptoms may include:

-All of these symptoms are common in other conditions as well.
+These symptoms are common in other conditions as well.
 If you are worried, ask your doctor.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.